The Conditions for Fusion (Edexcel IGCSE Physics): Revision Note

 equilibrium-fusion-energy

-The outwards and inwards forces within a star are in equilibrium.
-The centre red circle represents the star's core and the orange circle represents the star's outer layers
+The outward and inward forces within a star are in equilibrium.
+The central red circle represents the star's core, and the orange circle represents the star's outer layers

 • In larger stars where the temperature gets hot enough, helium nuclei can fuse into heavier elements